beenishz0/Voice_abnormality_detection/README.md

 This repository provides a script to generate an AI model that can be trained on voice dataset for predicting voice abnormalities like laryngeal cancer.
 Additionally, the repository includes a prediction script to test the trained model on new datasets, as well as scripts on how to generate synthesized voice data from text and simulate cancer voice.

-This model uses CNN to get features from raw data instead of using MFCC.
+The model generated uses CNN to get features from raw data instead of using MFCC.

-It gave a prediction accuracy of ~72-88% on training data of ~180 samples and eval data of ~24 samples
+It gave a prediction accuracy of ~72-88% on training data of ~180 samples and eval data of ~24 samples running on a 2S server CPU system with Ubuntu OS.

 # Explantion on The Model